 Going forward, the HDMO market in China is continuously changing with an altering vehicle landscape, the introduction of new National Standards for commercial vehicles, growing logistics demand, and significant investments in infrastructure and real estate projects stimulating growth in commercial fleets.
 Kline’s deep dive into this market in 2020 has revealed opportune trends in the HDMO sales channel landscape, particularly for trucks, buses, and construction vehicles, in the country.
 These trends and opportunities have been comprehensively presented by Kline in a detailed “what-if” analysis report, titled Heavy-Duty Motor Oil: China Channel Dynamics and Opportunities for Trucks, Buses, and Construction Vehicles.

-To gain deeper insights into the Chinese HDMO market and post COVID-19 recovery as well the leading trends impacting HDMO sales in China’s commercial vehicle market for trucks, buses, and construction vehicles. please join our upcoming LIVE WEBINAR: “Insights Into Topline Trends of HDMO Sales In China”, taking place on Tuesday January, 12, 2021.
+To gain deeper insights into the Chinese HDMO market and post COVID-19 recovery as well the leading trends impacting HDMO sales in China’s commercial vehicle market for trucks, buses, and construction vehicles.
+Please REQUEST RECORDING to our free webinar.

 Moreover, you can request a recording of our recent webinar “Chinese PCMO Market to Recover Faster and with More Alternative Sales Channels”, to gain more insights on sales channels in the fast-recovering Chinese PCMO market.